Tara Cheyne: Life, education and career prior to entering politics

 Tara Cheyne was born in the northern Queensland city of Cairns and throughout her youth lived with her parents in a number of rural Queensland mining towns.
 She attended Rockhampton Grammar School as a boarder and completed high school studies in 2003, being awarded Academic Dux.
 She studied at the University of Queensland completing a dual program of Bachelor of Arts and Bachelor of Journalism.
 She moved to Canberra in 2008 and began her public service career in the Attorney-General's Department, rising to senior positions.

 Cheyne completed a Master of Business Administration from the University of Canberra in September 2013.

-In 2016 she began a position in the Department of Finance which she held until her election to the Legislative Assembly.
+In 2016, she began a position in the Department of Finance which she held until her election to the Legislative Assembly in October 2016.

+Cheyne married her long-term partner, James McMenamin, in Grand Teton National Park in August, 2025.